 Titus found himself in a different position from that of Philemon in that he appears to have been left with the responsibility of organizing several churches in different cities on the island of Crete (Titus 1:5).
-Paul left Titus on the island cen by most influential chareli of that day.
-In the constlet of when the centurion ordered their boat to sail out from Fair Havens.
+Paul left Titus on the island when the centurion ordered their boat to sail out from Fair Havens.
 Paul wrote this epistle to encourage Titus in his difficult work and encourage him to come to Rome at his earliest convenience.
 Titus apparently did a good job on Crete as Paul later sent him to Dalmatia (Yugoslavia) on the north east coast of the Adriatic Sea with a similar assignment (2 Tim.
 4:10).

-THE EPISTLE TO TITUS

-Author: Paul Recipient: Titus Date of Written: c.
+THE EPISTLE TO TITUS Author: Paul Recipient: Titus Date of Writing: c.
 A.D.
 65 Theme: Pastoral Ministry